 };

-Before calling this function for each input tuple, the WindFlow’s runtime system will deserialize the state object associated with the key attribute of the current tuple and passes it to the user function.
-After the execution, since the state object might be modified, it will be serialized and written again to the KVS.
+Before invoking this function for each input tuple, WindFlow’s runtime system deserializes the state object associated with the key of the current tuple and passes it to the user-defined function.
+After execution, if the state object has been modified, it is serialized again and written back to the KVS.

 The user creates the operators and the PipeGraph environment as usual.
-Furthermore, it creates the P_FlatMap operator using its builder.
-Before doing that, serialization and deserialization functions of the state objects should be provided (in the example below as two lambda functions):
+In addition, the P_FlatMap operator is instantiated using its builder.
+Before doing so, the serialization and deserialization functions for the state objects must be provided (in the example below, they are implemented as two lambda functions):

 int main()